lawrencelogoh/lawrencelogoh.github.io/blog/src/mar_2023_review.md

 ## Programming
 Unfortunately, I haven't made too much progress on this.
 I haven't been able to consistently work on the projects that I've created to up my skills.
-I did do some work on the [Homebase prototype](https://github.com/homebaseorg/homebase-prototype) and I've learned a bit about React and NextJS which my new job requires.
+I did do some work on the [Homebase prototype](https://github.com/homebaseorg/homebase-prototype) and I've learned more about React and NextJS which my new job requires.
 It's not all bad but this will be one of my main focal points moving forward.

-## A dark lining
+## The dark lining in the silver cloud
 Maybe a week after I started my new job, I was pickpocketed.
 I didn't lose any money but I did lose my phone.
 I got a replacement the next day, it's a worse phone but it'll do for now.

+---

+Great month overall.

-Great month overall, except I would mind if every month went like this.
+Unlike last month I would mind if every month went like this.
 Can't be losing my phone every month.